Lucasfilm Animation: Lucasfilm Animation Singapore

 Founded in 2005 in Singapore as a means to tap into the talent pool, Lucasfilm Animation Singapore (LAS) opened in October 2005.
 LAS works closely with Lucasfilm Animation.
 The LAS production schedule also includes contributions to projects from other Lucasfilm companies.
 While the largest of LAS’ production groups focused on Star Wars: The Clone Wars, in July 2006 LAS announced the creation of the Game Group and the Digital Artists Group (DAG).
 With difficulty in meeting the technical and aesthetic requirements of Clone Wars, LAS was ultimately removed from the production and released a number of employees.

 R2-D2 is featured in the company logo at the end of Star Wars: The Clone Wars.

 Industrial Light & Magic launched its Singapore operations in 2006, as the first international ILM.
 The Digital Artists Group served as an extension of ILM, contributed to ILM's work on feature film visual effects.
 LAS had supported LucasArts’ video game productions and Lucasfilm Animation.

 In November 2007, Lucasfilm Animation Singapore launched the Jedi Masters Program, a paid apprenticeship provided young artists with mentorship opportunities from industry professionals at ILM, LucasArts and Lucasfilm Animation.
 The Jedi Masters Program had classroom facilities within the Singapore studio and combined classroom instruction with mentored work in an actual production environment.

 The Game Group developed Star Wars: The Clone Wars – Jedi Alliance in 2008 and Star Wars: The Clone Wars – Republic Heroes in 2009, both on the Nintendo DS.

 Due to its old building being saturated, Lucasfilm Singapore moved into a new Eclipse building, frequently referred to as the Sandcrawler building, at the beginning of 2014.
 Sandcrawler, an eight-story building owned by Lucas Real Estate Singapore was home to Lucasfilm Singapore, Walt Disney Company (Southeast Asia) and ESPN Asia Pacific designed by Aedas.

 In 2021, Disney has sold its Sandcrawler building for US$132 million to Blackstone Group.

-On August 15, 2023, Lucasfilm announced that it will be shutting down its Singapore operations.
+On August 15, 2023, Lucasfilm announced that it would be shutting down its Singapore operations.
 Disney explained that the shutdown was due to economic factors, with the SAG-AFTRA strike in the United States affecting the industry's work.